haseebnqureshi/Basefloor/TRANSCRIPTION.md

     // Call the transcription service
     const result = await API.Transcription.Provider.transcribe({
       audio: audioFilePath,
+      // No need to specify encoding or sample rate for file paths
+      // They're automatically detected from the file extension
       languageCode: 'en-US', // Optional, defaults to 'en-US' });